-As a new school year commences, BBBSCI’s Workplace Mentoring Program begins its second year.
+As a new school year commenced, BBBSCI’s Workplace Mentoring Program began its second year.

-In this program, BBBSCI partners with local businesses, and middle school students from partner schools travel to the business partners’ offices to meet with mentors bi-weekly on early out Wednesdays during the school year.
-Last year’s Workplace Partners, March/Mercer, NCMIC Group and Wells Fargo, continue their second year.
+This program allows BBBSCI to partner with local businesses.
+Middle school students from partner schools travel to the business partners’ offices to meet with mentors bi-weekly on early out Wednesdays during the school year.
+Last year’s Workplace Partners: March/Mercer, NCMIC Group, Inc. and Wells Fargo are continuing their second year.
 We are so excited to welcome new Workplace Mentoring Partner, Voya Financial, as they begin their first year in the program.

-Youth get exposure to a professional work environment while working on college and career exploration, skill development, and building their relationship with their Big by just having fun and getting to know each other.
-This program encourages youth to begin envisioning the possibilities for their future while providing friendship and support through those difficult transition years of middle school.
-Workplace Mentoring is facilitated by Kayli David, School-Based Program Manager; Silas Jensen, School-Based Mentoring Coordinator; Chad Randelman, School-Based Mentoring Coordinator; and Tony Leo, Program Manager.
+Youth get exposure to a professional work environment while working on college and career exploration, skill development, and building their relationship with their Big all while getting to know each other and having fun.
+This program encourages youth to envision the possibilities for their future while mentors provide guidance, friendship, and support through those sometimes challenging transition years of middle school.
+Workplace Mentoring is facilitated by Kayli David, School-Based Program Manager; Silas Jensen, School-Based Mentoring Coordinator; Chad Randleman, School-Based Mentoring Coordinator; and Tony Leo, Program Manager.

 For the 2017/2018 school year, the following local businesses are partnering with local middle schools for Workplace Mentoring: